emildenkov/OpportuNest/README.md

       - **Email:** test_it_company@gmail.com; **password:** 12company34
       - **Email:** georgigeorgiev2@gmail.com; **password:** 12seeker34

-## How OpportuNest works:
+## How OpportuNest Works

-- OpportuNest is a Django based web app, which main purpose is to connect employers with employees.
+OpportuNest is a Django-based web application designed to connect employers with employees efficiently.
+Below is an overview of how the platform operates:

+### Home Page and Account Registration
-- When you open the application you will see the home page and button for `Log in` and you will be redirected to the logging page.
-If you don't have an account you should click on `Register`, which is in the bottom of the form.
-Then you will   see a form in which you will have to select the desired type of account that you want and this will lead you to the registration form for your account type.
+- When you open the application, you'll be greeted by the home page, which includes buttons for `Log In` and `Register`.
+- Clicking on `Log In` redirects you to the login page.
+If you don’t have an account, click `Register` at the bottom of the login form.
+- During registration, you will select your desired account type (Company or Seeker).
+This choice will determine the registration form you complete.
-- After registration you will recieve a welcome email and be able to operate in the app.
+- After successful registration, you’ll receive a welcome email and can start using the app.

+### Companies
+- If you create a company account, you’ll have the following features:
+  - Edit and delete your profile.
+  - Post job listings.
+  - Review job applications.
+  - Decide whether to `Accept` or `Reject` applicants based on your preferences.
+  - Provide feedback by rating the application.

+### Seekers
+- If you create a seeker account, you’ll have access to the following features:
+  - Edit and delete your profile.
+  - Select and update the skills you possess.
+  - Apply for jobs.
+  - Track application statuses (`Accepted` or `Rejected`) on your profile page.
-- Companies:
+  - Rate the application.

-      - If you chose a company account, you will be able to edit and delete your profile, post jobs, review applications and based on your oppinion you will decide if you want to `Accept` or `Reject` the applicant.
-You have the permission            to rate the app also.
--Seekers:
-      - If you chose a seeker account, you will be able to edit and delete your profile as you can select the skills, which you posses.
-You will be able to apply for jobs and see if you are `Accepted` or `Rejected` from your profile page and         you also have the permission to rate the app
-- REST endpoint:
+### REST Endpoint
-      - There is a REST endpoint which serves all jobs, that have been posted.
+- OpportuNest includes a REST endpoint that provides access to all posted job listings.

+Enjoy using OpportuNest to bridge opportunities between employers and job seekers!